After the Wind

-“Did you see Michael?"
+“Did you see, Michael?"
 Anthony commented as they belatedly took their seats at the Ravenclaw table, "She didn’t even get a chance to take points.”

 ~ ~ ~

 “Buffy!”
-The whisper echoed through the entrance hall, though the furtive manner in which Hagrid was beckoning her to the door implied that he believed he was being subtle.
+The whisper echoed through the Entrance Hall, though the furtive manner in which Hagrid was beckoning her to the door implied that he believed he was being subtle.
 “I’ve gotta speak ter yeh.”

 “What do you need?”

 “Not ‘ere.” he squinted out through an eye half shut by a bruise marring his face at the students milling past, drawing attention with his misguided attempt at subtlety, “The clearin’, t’night.”
-Buffy nodded and was about to move on when he stopped her and bellowed in a more usual tone, “Don’ forget, Professor Snape’s lesson t’morrow nigh’”
+Buffy nodded and was about to move on when he stopped her and bellowed in a more usual tone, “Don’ forget, Professor Snape’s lesson t’morrow nigh.’”

 He patted Buffy on the shoulder as he turned to limp past her through the door into the rain, missing the interested looks still aimed their way by members of the Inquisitorial Squad.

-The woods were quiet when she entered them, the creatures still hiding out after the heavy downpour earlier, and Buffy hurried through the trees to Grawp's clearing.
+The woods were quiet when she entered them, the creatures still hiding out after a heavy downpour earlier, and Buffy hurried through the trees to Grawp's clearing.
 She spotted a large figure lurking on the edge of the tree line, beyond the reach of the creature’s wrath, but before she could let out a greeting he shook his head and beckoned her over.

-“He’s sleepin’” he said softly, pointing over at a huge lump on the muddy ground which slowly rose and sank along with a steady rumbling.
+“He’s sleepin’.” he said softly, pointing over at a huge lump on the muddy ground which slowly rose and sank along with a steady rumbling.
 Hagrid pulled her away until the sound of the giant’s snores were no longer so clear, and then started to pace.

 "Righ'" he finally began as he stopped too-ing and fro-ing before Buffy, "see... the thing is..."
 Hagrid awkwardly tried to begin again, fidgeting with his hands before finally blurting out, "Well, there's a good chance I'm goin' ter be gettin' the sack any day now."